 134 x 30 minute episodes

-123 Marshall Road, Hydsberg, New York, was the residence of the Baxter family: George (“Mr B”) – an attorney with the firm of Butterworth, Hatch and Noell, his wife, Dorothy, their son, Harold, and their housekeeper, Hazel.
+123 Marshall Road, Hydsberg, New York, was the residence of the Baxter family: George (Don DeFoe) – who Hazel called “Mr B” – an attorney with the firm of Butterworth, Hatch and Noell, his wife, Dorothy (Whitney Blake), their son, Harold (Bobby Buntrock).

 She was always right, knew exactly what needed doing, and pre-empted his authority with alarming, though justified, regularity.

-Viewers were told that George had been transferred to the Middle East on business, forcing him and Dorothy to relocate and leave Harold in the care of Steve and Barbara to prevent interference to his education.
+Viewers were told that George had been transferred to Saudi Arabia on business, forcing him and Dorothy to relocate and leave Harold in the care of Steve and Barbara to prevent interference with his education.

 Robert P Lieb